 If you are visiting Namibia, you must go to Swakopmund.
-It is Namibia’s favorite coastal destination, adventure capital and where the ocean meets the desert.
-As a local I’ve spent many days there and I’ve developed my favorite things to do over time.
-This post will share some of those as well as a few more for those that are visiting Swakopmund for a day or two.
+It is Namibia’s favourite coastal destination, adventure capital and where the ocean meets the desert.
+As a local I’ve spent many days here and I’ve developed my list of great activities to do in Swakopmund.
+This post will share some of those activities as well as a few more.

 My first stop after arriving in town is for a coffee and then of to the Swakopmund jetty.
 It is an short walk to the end where you’ll have a panoramic view of Swakopmund.
 Except for the cup of coffee visiting the jetty is absolutely free.

 Another great activity in Swakopmund is a desert our.
 This is one of the most under appreciated activities by locals.
 I guess we grow up seeing the desert and assume we know everything there is to know.
 I was so wrong.
 This is one of the best and most unique experiences I’ve had in a while.
 I went with Charly’s desert tours which are one of the most reputable in the area.
 The guides knowledge is impeccable, the drive through the desert spectacular and the cherry on top is all the small animals you see and get to interact with.

 3. Visit the Aquarium

 Namibia does not have the best aquarium in the world.
 The cold Atlantic does not cater for coral reefs or colourful fish, but the aquarium provides an accurate depiction of life underwater along the Namibian coast.
 Also, there are quite a few surprises install, I wont spoil those, and the highlight is the glass archway which allows you to go “inside” the main tank.
 The entry fee is about N$10 depending on where in the world you are from.